danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 - State: A component's internal memory.<!-- .element: class="fragment" -->

 Note:
-- Props - They are external, read-only data passed down from a parent component to a child component.
-(Think One-way Data Binding).
-A child component cannot change its props.
+- Props - They are external, read-only data passed down from a parent component to a child component
+- (Think One-way Data Binding)
+- A child component cannot change its props
+- --
-- State: It is managed and controlled within the component itself.
-State is mutable (can be changed) and changing it is what causes the component to re-render.
+- State: It is managed and controlled within the component itself
+- State is mutable (can be changed) and changing it is what causes the component to re-render

 ---